Does my state have alimony?

 However, some states have a cohabitation clause that may suspend or terminate permanent spousal support.
 If the recipient spouse lives with a new partner, the court may end the alimony, regardless of whether the new partner provides support.

 Permanent alimony may be adjusted if the circumstances change.
 These can include the recipient receiving financial freedom through the winning of the lottery, getting a high-paying job, an inheritance, or incurring medical expenses.
 Payments may be reduced if the paying partner retires, experiences job loss or a reduction in income.

 Temporary alimony is awarded for a shorter period of five years or less, in many cases.

 It's given to the recipient spouse to support themselves after a divorce as they find ways to be financially independent.
 Usually, the court grants temporary alimony according to the receiving partner’s potential earning level and education and will most likely be awarded when the court feels the spouse needs additional support to establish their life after divorce.
 The recipient's lifestyle during the marriage determines the amount.

 Rehabilitative spousal support caters towards obtaining training or career education to enable the recipient to start earning an income.
 It covers living and education expenses for three years or less.

-Alimony statutes are present in all American states but each state differs in requirements and types of spouse maintenance.
-This means, regardless of your current state, you can ask for alimony as long as you meet your particular state's criteria.
+Alimony statutes are present in all American states, but each state differs in requirements and types of spouse maintenance.
+This means that regardless of your current state, you can ask for alimony as long as you meet your particular state's criteria.